Irisbjork04/02808-personal-data/README.md

 # T-Minus

 This repository is the source code for a functional application developed for the course 02808 Personal Data Interaction for Mobile and Wearables at DTU.
 We are a group of 3 students developing a personal informatics system.
-Our solution is a tracking system for tinnitus episodes. to find the pattern in occurrences and its relation or impact on their sleep by daily, weekly, and monthly.
+Our solution is a tracking system for tinnitus episodes.
+The goal is for users to find the pattern in occurrences and its relation or impact on their sleep.

 # Devlopment RUN
 ## SetUP